The most important people in Scouting are the scouts themselves.

 This may be done casually during a normal weekly scout activity.
 It could also be done through a more formal forum such as a Beaver Log Chew or a Troop forum.
 This will depend on the section.

 Hearing the voice of the scouts doesn’t stop at the end of the section meeting.
 Across the country, hundreds of district and county youth commissioners speak up for all scouts at the highest levels of the district and county.

 In New Forest North our youth commissioner is Jake Beach.
 He speaks up for the young people in the district at the highest levels.

 The UK Youth Commissioner speak up for scouts at a national level through speaking up at highest levels.
 The UK Youth Commissioner is Ollie Wood.
 Contact him through Facebook and Twitter or you can find out more on the Scouts website.

 Youth Council and Scouts Speak Up!

-Hampshire also run Scouts Speak Up, an event for young people to build their confidence so they are able to speak to the media and other people about what scouting does.
-Run by friendly volunteers as a residential camp with engaging activities, it is a great way to shout about what we do.
+Hampshire also run Scouts Speak Up where young people learn how to shout about scouts and speak to the media.
+It builds your confidence, teach you how to speak to the media and other people about what scouting does.
+It is run by friendly volunteers as a residential camp with engaging activities and it is a great way to shout about what we do.
 Find out details of the next event at www.hampshirescouting.org.uk/ssuTweets by HampshireCYC